I Married a Filmmaker

 This week we decided to do something a little different.
-Ann Marshall Tilton (Greg’s wife) and Nicole Gaidos (Mickey’s wife) weigh in on what it’s like to “be with a filmmaker.”
+Ann Marshall Tilton (Greg’s wife) and Nicole Gaidos (Mickey’s wife) weigh in on what it’s like to be married to a filmmaker.
 Needless to say, it’s not your typical relationship.
 What are some of your stories?
 Take a look here and share with us what it’s like to call filmmaker – or anyone with an “unconventional” occupation – your significant other!

 1) Please introduce yourself, where you’re from, and what you do.